 - Why do you wish to leave your current employer? /Why did you leave your last job? - DO NOT discuss any negative issues from your previous centre, you could say you moved or you wanted a different position than your previous centre couldn't offer.
 Never bad mouth another centre even if you left on the worst of terms.

-Describe a time where you have experienced conflict with a colleague/parent and how you dealt with it.
+- Describe a time when you have experienced conflict with a colleague/parent and how you dealt with it.

-What will you do if you saw a child coming to the centre with bruises etc. on them?
+- What would you do if you saw a child coming to the centre with bruises etc. on them?

 Please make sure that you are aware and have an understanding of the NQS, EYLF/MTOP, WHS, Child Protection and Ethical and Legal Issues in early childhood settings.
-The qualification you have studied would have covered these and it's important that you answer these questions diligently.
+The qualification you have studied would have covered these and you must answer these questions diligently.
 You should be very familiar with NQF by now.

 Some questions may include:

-- Are you aware of child protection procedure and regulations? - Make sure you answer based on your state, being a mandatory reporter and what would you do if you suspect abuse.
+- Are you aware of child protection procedures and regulations? - Make sure you answer based on your state, being a mandatory reporter and what would you do if you suspect abuse.

-- How would you program with the EYLF and NQS - Something like focus on ensuring that the educational program and practice is stimulating and engaging and enhances children’s learning and development by responding to children’s interests and scaffolds their learning.
+- How would you program with the EYLF and NQS - Something like focus on ensuring that the educational program and practice is stimulating and engaging and enhance children’s learning and development by responding to children’s interests and scaffolding their learning.

-- What is the importance are of policies and procedures in the workplace? - Clearly written, sourced and current policies are extremely important because they form the foundation of quality practice.
-They support child care professionals to make informed decisions about their daily practices.
+- What is the importance of policies and procedures in the workplace? - Written, sourced and current policies are extremely important because they form the foundation of quality practice.
+They support childcare professionals to make informed decisions about their daily practices.
 Policies need to be developed in collaboration with all stakeholders to help everyone to understand why a practice is necessary, who is responsible for it, when and where the practice should occur and how it happens.

 - What is the NQS - The National Quality Standard (NQS) is a key aspect of the National Quality Framework (NQF) and sets a high, national benchmark for early childhood education and care, and outside school hours care services in Australia.
 The NQS brings together the 7 key quality areas that are important to outcomes for children.

-- Explain in your own words your understanding of the National Regulations and how they operate in your role as an educator? - National Regulations support the legislation and provide a variety of details to early childhood settings including LDC and FDC throughout Australia about operational requirements.
+- Explain in your own words your understanding of the National Regulations and how they operate in your role as an educator. - National Regulations support the legislation and provide a variety of details to early childhood settings including LDC and FDC throughout Australia about operational requirements.
 As an educator, the National Regulations support my role and my decisions in providing children and families with high-quality care and services.
-The policies which are included in the Regulations are service approvals, assessments and ratings, staffing arrangements, program and practices, health and safety, physical environment.
+The policies that are included in the Regulations are service approvals, assessments and ratings, staffing arrangements, programs and practices, health and safety, and physical environment.

 These interview questions are just some of the ones that you may be asked and depending on the position you are applying for also depends on the questions during your interview.
 For Room Leaders and Directors, your questions will be in-depth, more towards the NQF, and scenario-based questions.
 Going for these positions you will need to make sure that you are fully aware of the EYLF and NQF.